-The data centre supplier has signed a letter of intent with Norway’s largest district heating supplier, Fortum Oslo Varme, to recover the heat from DigiPlex’s Ulven data centre.
+The data center supplier has signed a letter of intent with Norway's largest district heating supplier, Fortum Oslo Varme, to recover the heat from DigiPlex's Ulven data center.

 According to the duo, the agreement contributes to new district heating production corresponding to the energy needs of around 5,000 Oslo apartments.

-“Every time we go online, stream a TV series or use a cloud service, a process starts in a data centre.
-We, as individuals, have a larger impact on climate change if these processes are initiated in a data centre operated on non-renewable energy and more so from one where waste heat is released into the atmosphere,” says DigiPlex CEO Gisle M. Eckhoff.
+“Every time we go online, stream a TV series or use a cloud service, a process starts in a data center.
+We, as individuals, have a larger impact on climate change if these processes are initiated in a data center operated on non-renewable energy and more so from one where waste heat is released into the atmosphere,” says DigiPlex CEO Gisle M. Eckhoff.

-“At DigiPlex, we are proud to reinforce our leading role in our industry regarding climate change, using renewable power and the waste heat from our data centre at Ulven in Oslo to keep the citizens of Oslo warm.
-Digitisation must move towards a greener world, and our cooperation with Fortum Oslo Varme is an important step in that direction.”
+“At DigiPlex, we are proud to reinforce our leading role in our industry regarding climate change, using renewable power and the waste heat from our data center at Ulven in Oslo to keep the citizens of Oslo warm.
+Digitisation must move towards a greener world, and our cooperation with Fortum Oslo Varme is an important step in that direction.

 The new system will be implemented by August next year, which means from that time on when end users in Norway browse the web they will be indirectly contributing to the heating of apartments in Oslo.